galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 The operator and custom resource definitions are now installed and ready to bring up a Galasa Ecosystem.

-## Installing the Galasa Ecosystem
+## Bringing up the Galasa Ecosystem

-Install the ecosystem by using the <a href=https://github.com/galasa-dev/galasa-kubernetes-operator/examples/basic.yaml target="_blank">basic.yaml</a> sample that is provided with Galasa.
+Bring up the ecosystem by using the <a href=https://github.com/galasa-dev/galasa-kubernetes-operator/examples/basic.yaml target="_blank">basic.yaml</a> sample that is provided with Galasa.

 1. Set the ```externalhostname``` value in the sample to the IP address or hostname of your Kubernetes cluster.
 The Kubernetes Operator needs this information to configure the Galasa Ecosystem to self-register services.
 2. Update any other default configurations that are required for the sample to work with your cluster and ensure that the Galasa version number in the sample is the latest version number.
 Take a look at the <a href=https://github.com/galasa-dev/galasa-kubernetes-operator/examples/basic.yaml target="_blank"> ecosystem_with_overrides.yaml</a> sample for some examples of attributes that can be edited.